On this page you will find the following:

 Graduation and Program Completion Requirements

-Graduates of the combined Dietetic Internship and Master’s Degree program are eligible to apply to take the CRD credentialing exam to become an Registered Dietitian Nutritionists (RDN).
-Program completion requirements include:
+Graduates of the combined Dietetic Internship and Master’s Degree program are eligible to apply to take the Commission on Dietetic Registration (CDR) credentialing exam to become a Registered Dietitian Nutritionist (RDN).
+To receive the CDR required Verification Statement interns must:

 - The “overall rating” on the final performance evaluation for each supervised practice rotation must be a “3” or higher.